Quantizing time: Interacting clocks and systems: Introduction

 Recently, the conditional probability interpretation of time has received considerable attention.
 Gambini {\emph{et al.} \cite{Gambini:2004b,Gambini:2004, Gambini:2009}} have demonstrated that the conditional probability interpretation can result in a fundamental decoherence mechanism and explored the consequences of this fact in relation to the black hole information loss problem~\cite{Gambini:2004a}.
 Leon and Maccone~\cite{Leon:2017} have shown that this interpretation overcomes Pauli's objection to constructing a time operator in quantum mechanics.
-Others have applied the formalism to a number of different systems and commented on various aspects of the proposal~\mbox{\cite{Corbin:2009, Ekaterina-Moreva:2014, Marletto:2016, Bryan:2017}}.
+More recently, the the conditional probability interpretation of time has been studied in the context of quantum reference frames and quantum resource theory of coherence \cite{Martinelli:2019, Mendes:2018}.
+Furthermore, conditional probabilities were employed to illustrate a novel quantum time dilation effect induced by nonclassical states of relativistic particles whose internal degrees of freedom serve as clocks~\cite{Smith:2019}.
+Others have applied the formalism to a number of different systems and commented on various aspects of the proposal~\mbox{\cite{Corbin:2009, Ekaterina-Moreva:2014, Marletto:2016, Boette:2016, Bryan:2017}}.

 The purpose of this article is to extend the conditional probability interpretation of time to take into account the possibility that the system being employed as a clock interacts with a system whose evolution the clock is tracking.
 As gravity couples everything, including clocks, this extension is necessary if the conditional probability interpretation of time is to be applied in a quantum gravitational setting.
 We find that taking into account a possible clock-system interaction within the conditional probability interpretation of time results in a time-nonlocal modification to the Schr\"{o}dinger equation.